appium/appium-xcuitest-driver/docs/guides/run-preinstalled-wda.md

 driver.quit
 ```

-If the `<udid>` device has a WebDriverAgent package with `com.appium.WebDriverAgentRunner.xctrunner` bundle id, the session will launch the WebDriverAgent process without xcodebuild.
+If the `<udid>` device has a WebDriverAgent package with `com.appium.WebDriverAgentRunner.xctrunner`

-> **Note**
+bundle ID, the session will launch the WebDriverAgent process without `xcodebuild`.

+!!! note

-> Please ensure that the WebDriverAgent-Runner application is launchable before starting a XCUITest driver session.
+    Please ensure that the WDA application is launchable before starting an XCUITest driver session.
-> For example, whether the provisioning profile is trusted by the system.
+    For example, check whether the provisioning profile is trusted.

-### Install WebDriverAgent

-#### With Xcode

-Running test of [WebDriveragent](https://github.com/appium/WebDriverAgent) package with Xcode is the easiest way to prepare the device environment.
-The steps are:

-1. Open WebDriverAgent project in Xcode
-    - `appium driver run xcuitest open-wda` command after installing XCUITest driver may help
-2. Select `WebDriverAgentRunner` scheme
-    - `WebDriverAgentRunner_tvOS` for tvOS
-4. Chose the target device
-5. Run test via `Product` -> `Test` from the menu bar

-Please read [Real Device Configuration tutorial](../preparation/real-device-config.md) to configure the WebDriverAgent package for a real device before the step 4.

-If it is a non-paid account by `appium` user name, the bundle id would have `com.appium` prefix.
-Then, the WebDriverAgent-Runner's bundle id could be `com.appium.WebDriverAgentRunner` for example.
-`appium:updatedWDABundleId` value should be `com.appium.WebDriverAgentRunner` then.
-The test bundle by Xcode will be `com.appium.WebDriverAegnt.xctrunner`.

-> **Note**
-> Versions of Xcode older than 11 have a different naming convention.
-This feature does not work for a package which is built by Xcode versions below 12.

-> **Note**
-> Please make sure that the installed `WebDriverAgentRunner-Runner` application is still launchable if the XCUITest driver session startup still fails by providing a correct WebDriverAgent bundle identifier.
-> For example, non-paid account has limited period to keep the provisiong profile valid.
-Sometimes it is necessary to reinstall WebDriverAgentRunner-Runner once, or to restart the device.

-#### With 3rd party tools

-Some 3rd party tools such as [ios-deploy](https://github.com/ios-control/ios-deploy), [go-ios](https://github.com/danielpaulus/go-ios) and [tidevice](https://github.com/alibaba/taobao-iphone-device) can install the built WebDriverAgent package.

-`WebDriverAgentRunner-Runner.app` package may exist in a `derivedDataPath` directory as explained in [Real Device Configuration tutorial](../preparation/real-device-config.md).
-The `WebDriverAgentRunner-Runner.app` can be installed without xcodebuild with the 3rd party tools.

-### Set `appium:prebuiltWDAPath`
+## Set `appium:prebuiltWDAPath`

-If `appium:prebuiltWDAPath` is provided with a properly signed `WebDriverAgentRunner-Runner.app` test bundle (please check [Real Device Configuration tutorial](../preparation/real-device-config.md)), XCUITest driver will install the application and launch it every test session.
+If the `appium:prebuiltWDAPath` capability is provided with a properly signed
+`WebDriverAgentRunner-Runner.app` test bundle, the XCUITest driver will install the application and
-Test bundles cannot be versioned using `CFBundleVersion` as vanilla applications do.
-That is why it is necessary to (re)install them for every test session.
+launch it every test session.
+Test bundles cannot be versioned using `CFBundleVersion` as vanilla
+applications do, which is why it is necessary to (re)install them for every test session.

-Usually you can find the actual WebDriverAgentRunner application bundle at the below location if you use Xcode to build it.
+Usually you can find the WDA application bundle at the below location if you use Xcode to build it.

 ```
 ~/Library/Developer/Xcode/DerivedData/WebDriverAgent-<random string>/Build/Products/Debug-iphoneos/WebDriverAgentRunner-Runner.app
 ```

-Then, the capabilities will be:
+You can then set your Appium capabilities as follows:

 ```ruby
 # Ruby